Splunk® Validated Architectures

 Licensing

 Customers need to acquire additional licensing to enable Federated Search for Amazon S3.
 This is based on "Data Scan Units", and is described as the total amount of data that all searches using Federated Search for Amazon S3 have scanned in the customer's Amazon S3 buckets.
-This licensing SKU is independent from Splunk Virtual Cores (SVC) and any Ingest based licenses that customers may have acquired.
+This licensing SKU is independent from Splunk Virtual Compute (SVC) and any Ingest based licenses that customers may have acquired.
 Data volume is based on "size on disk", so objects in the S3 bucket that are compressed can provide savings.
 Note that over the course of a year, the DSUs operate on a 'use it or lose it' model.

 Using |loadjob, |collect, outputlookup and summary indexes with sdselect search results can help to prevent re-running "expensive" searches.